Lumorian/Lumorian.github.io/README.md

 #Luser Markdown Test
 I'm Luser, a 17-year-old student.
-I'm glad you're here,If you want to for a chat with me.you can find me on these web
+I'm glad you're here.
+If you want for a chat with me, you can find me on these sites:

 [![github](https://raw.githubusercontent.com/Lumorian/Lumorian.github.io/main/picture/github.png "title")](https://github.com/Lumorian)